yourlocaltechboi/jbguide/README.md

 Supports the iPhone 5s (A5 chip) up to the iPhone X (A11 chip)|Supports the iPhone 5 (A5 chip) up to the latest generation of iPhones (at the time of writing, this is the iPhone 11 series, A13 chip)
 Supports iOS/iPadOS versions 12.3 and up|Supports iOS/iPadOS versions 11.0-13.3 (excluding 12.3-12.3.2 and 12.4.2-12.4.5)
 Actively Developed|Actively Developed

+Decided which tool you want to use?
+Great.

+## Section IV: Downloading your jailbreak tool.